arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 Among participants with serum samples: the median age of community residents was 47 years (IQR: 36-58), with 86.5% between the ages 18-65 years, and for the returning students the median age was 20 years (IQR: 19-21), with 99.7% between the ages 18-65 years; 66.9% of the community residents identified as female and 34.6% as male; 81.9% of the community residents identified as white, as did 81.9% of the students.
 Similar proportions were seen in those enrolled without samples, and among the initial REDCap survey respondents (@tbl-comb-demo-table; @tbl-stu-demo-table).
-Although all county residents were eligible for participation, 74.9% of community resident participants were from the 5 townships (College, Ferguson, Harris, Half Moon, Patton) and 1 borough (State College) that form the "Centre Region" and account for #sym.approx 59% of Centre County's population @unitedstatescensusbureauCensusBureauQuickFacts2019 (@fig-comb-map).
+Although all county residents were eligible for participation, 74.9% of community resident participants were from the 5 townships (College, Ferguson, Harris, Half Moon, Patton) and 1 borough (State College) that form the "Centre Region" and account for $approx$ 59% of Centre County's population @unitedstatescensusbureauCensusBureauQuickFacts2019 (@fig-comb-map).
 The median household income group in the community residents providing samples was \$100,000 to \$149,999 USD (IQR: \$50,000 to \$74,999; \$150,000 to \$199,999).
 The median household income in the county is \$60,403 @unitedstatescensusbureauCensusBureauQuickFacts2019.
 47.4% of the county is female, 87.9% white, and 70.3% are between the ages of 18-65 years old @unitedstatescensusbureauCensusBureauQuickFacts2019.